Spruill Conservation Farm

 WORKING

-With 75 acres of productive farmland, the Spruill Farm Home Place balances conservation with sustainable agriculture.
-Owned by the Spruill Family since 1914, the farm has been a hub of productivity, growing crops such as peanuts, corn, cotton, soybeans, wheat, and tobacco.
-Over time, additional efforts included planting tomatoes, peppers, sweet potatoes, pecans, and asparagus, along with maintaining a pear orchard and fishing operation along the Albemarle Sound.
+With over half of the project area being productive farmland, Spruill Conservation Farm balances conservation with sustainable agriculture.
+The farm has over a 100-year history of cultivating crops such as peanuts, corn, cotton, soybeans, wheat, and tobacco.
+Over time, this expanded to include tomatoes, peppers, sweet potatoes, pecans, and asparagus, alongside a pear orchard and fishing operations on the Albemarle Sound.
+The project integrates these traditional agricultural activities with heritage farming featuring vegetables, pecans, figs, and a century-old Scuppernong grapevine.

 Working Farmland